nicksellen/projects/baseNode_docConst.md

 		* if they have been asked to leave temporarily or indefinitely.

 1. Member
 	1. A person most deeply engages with the space as a member.
-	1. A person becomes a volunteer by decision of the members according to xxx.
-	1. A member may stay in the space indefinitely.
+A member may stay in the space indefinitely.
+	1. To be eligible to become a member a person must have cumulatively spent at least 28 days as a volunteer.
+	1. An eligible person may become a volunteer by decision of the members.
+All members, resident and remote, should be informed of the decision and should not publicly discuss the person beforehand.
+Each participant should vote in secret whether they 'support', 'accept' or 'oppose' the person becoming a volunteer at that time:
+		1. If there are only 'support' votes, the person becomes a volunteer or
+		1. else the result should be discussed before the vote is repeated in the same way:
+			1. If there are 3+ times as many 'support' votes relative to 'oppose' votes, the individual becomes a volunteer or
+			1. else the individual remains a non-volunteer and should not be put forward for volunteership again for at least 7 days.
 	1. A member ceases to be a member:
 		1. at their request (may switch to volunteer) or
 		1. if they have been absent from the space for more than 4 calendars month (automatically switches to volunteer) or
 		1. if they have their member status revoked or
 		1. if they have been asked to leave temporarily or indefinitely.

-## Processes
+## Change
-1. Becoming a volunteer
-	1. To be eligible to become a volunteer an individual:
-		1. must have cumulatively spent at least 7 days as a visitor and
-		1. must have read and accepted the constitutional and collective agreements.
-	1. The process for an eligible individual to become a volunteer is initiated at their request.
-	1. All resident members and volunteers should vote secretly whether they 'support', 'accept' or 'oppose' the requester becoming a volunteer at that time.
-If this is done at an assembly, the requester should not be publicly discussed before voting.
-		1. If there is unanimous 'support' the requester becomes a volunteer,
-		1. or else the assembly should discuss the result and then vote in the same way again:
-			1. If there are 3+ times as many 'support' votes relative to 'oppose' votes, the individual becomes a volunteer,
-			1. or else the individual remains a non-volunteer and should not be put forward for volunteership again for at least 7 days.

-1. Becoming a member
-	1. To be eligible to become a member an individual must have cumulatively spent at least 1 calendar month as a volunteer.
-	1. The process for an eligible individual to become a member is initiated at their request.
-	1. All members, resident and remote, should vote secretly whether they 'support', 'accept' or 'oppose' the requester becoming a member at that time.
-If this is done at an assembly, the requester should not be publicly discussed before voting.
-		1. If there is unanimous 'support' the requester becomes a member,
-		1. or else the assembly should discuss the result and then vote in the same way again:
-			1. If there are 3+ times as many 'support' votes relative to 'oppose' votes, the individual becomes a member,
-			1. or else the individual remains a volunteer and should not be put forward for membership again for at least 1 calendar month.

 1. Operational change
 	1. Operational action is taken by unanimous acceptance or, failing that, by score voting.
 	1. Action is taken by unanimous acceptance if no individual actively opposes it.
 This can take many forms: